Murder suspect kills self after stealing plane in Utah

 St. George-based SkyWest operates Delta Connection and United Express flights to Salt Lake City and Los Angeles from the airport, which is the largest in southern Utah.

 SkyWest provides regional service in partnership with larger air carriers, including United Airlines, Delta Air Lines, US Airways and Alaska Airlines.
-It is owned by parent company SkyWest Inc (SKYW.O).
-(Writing and additional reporting by Mary Slosson; Editing by Tim Gaynor, Dan Whitcomb and David Brunnstrom)
+It is owned by parent company SkyWest Inc.

+Writing and additional reporting by Mary Slosson; Editing by Tim Gaynor, Dan Whitcomb and David Brunnstrom